 The difference between total assets and total tangible assets, and common shareholders' equity and tangible common shareholders' equity, represents goodwill, core deposit and other intangible assets, net of applicable deferred tax balances.
-A reconciliation of such balances appears in Table 25. (a)
+A reconciliation of such balances appears in Table 25.

-Table 25 RECONCILIATION OF QUARTERLY GAAP TO NON-GAAP MEASURES
+RECONCILIATION OF QUARTERLY GAAP TO NON-GAAP MEASURES